typesandtimes/tale/_drafts/decades.md

 * The Ordinals, on the other hand, answer _no, for decades are identified by ordinal numbers counted in sequence from the beginning_.
 The current decade, the 202nd (or the 2nd of the 21st century), includes the years 2011 through 2020, while the next decade, the 203rd, will include the years 2021 through 2030.

 These two camps are both so rational and natural that a person in one camp might deny the very existence of the other.
 Not since 2015 --- is that still this decade? --- and "[the dress](https://en.wikipedia.org/wiki/The_dress)" have two camps formed so resolutely online.
 Are they not both completely legitimate ways to count off the decades?

-Let's evaluate these camps as applied to another periodization: centuries.
+* Give ISO definition
+* Give census definition
+* Give historical newspaper evidence
+* Arrrrgh so what's the answer???
+Connect to historical debate about centuries.

+# Centuries of History of Centuries

+Some might recall similar questions about the true beginning of the new millennium or new century --- the first of January, but 2000 or 2001?
+More generally, do centuries begin in years ending with `00` or with `01`?
+It depends on which camp you're in.

 To count centuries, the Cardinals would say that we're in _the 2000s_, running from 2000 to 2099, and last we were in _the 1900s_, running from 1900 to 1999.
 Surely one cannot deny the legitimacy of referring to centuries as such.
 The Ordinals, on the other hand, would say that we're in the _the 21st century_, running from 2001 to 2100, and last we were in _the 20th century_, running from 1901 to 2000.